osl-vvce/discord-bot/README.md

 # discord-bot
-A bot bot for OSL's discord server.
+A bot which replies when typed hi.